amikos-tech/chroma-cookbook/core/concepts/index.md

 This is the core bridge from WAL durability to read-optimized segment versions.

+What this means: compaction is the "make recent writes fast to read" job.

 ### Garbage Collection (Index Files + WAL)

 Two GC tracks run in the Rust implementation: